alinex/node-scripter/README.md

 The script needs at least a description text and a handler function which will be called with the arguments and a callback.
 Optionally you may define some CLI options specific to these job.

+The following objects will be preset in the exports object:

+- debug - instance to output debugging messages
+- report - specific report object to add to

 This script has to be stored in